stackpress/inquire/docs/Connections.md

 A promise that resolves to the return value of the callback function.

-## PGConnection
+## 3. PGConnection

 The `PGConnection` class provides a connection interface for interacting with PostgreSQL databases.
+This connection class handles PostgreSQL-specific parameter placeholders and advanced features.

 ```typescript
 import { Client } from 'pg';